Module 10.6: Multi-Cloud Provisioning with Cluster API

 This architecture creates a circular dependency and a critical correlated failure risk.

 If the AWS region hosting your production EKS cluster experiences an outage, or if the EKS cluster itself goes down, you lose the management cluster at the exact moment you need it to repair or rebuild your infrastructure.
 Without the management cluster, you cannot provision new clusters in a different region, auto-remediate failed nodes via MachineHealthChecks, or perform lifecycle operations to recover the environment.
+By coupling the management plane to the data plane it manages, you create a scenario where a single failure domain can compromise your entire recovery strategy.
 Best practices dictate that the management cluster must be decoupled from the infrastructure it manages, typically by running it on a different cloud provider, a dedicated highly available VM (using kind or k3s), or an on-premises environment.

 Hands-On Exercise: Manage Cluster Lifecycle with CAPI (Simulated)

-Section titled “Hands-On Exercise: Manage Cluster Lifecycle with CAPI (Simulated)”In this exercise, you will simulate CAPI operations using kind clusters representing the management and workload layers.
-You will practice cluster creation, upgrades, health monitoring, and management cluster migration.
+Section titled “Hands-On Exercise: Manage Cluster Lifecycle with CAPI (Simulated)”In this exercise, you will simulate CAPI operations using lightweight local kind clusters that represent the management and workload layers.
+You will actively practice cluster creation, upgrades, health monitoring scripts, and performing a management cluster migration.

 What you will build:

-Section titled “Task 1: Create the Management and Workload Clusters”Solution
+Mgmt --> W1 Mgmt --> W2Task 1: Create the Management and Workload Clusters

 # Create management clusterkind create cluster --name capi-mgmt